 Basis of Accounting - The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") as defined by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
-The accounts of the Whole Planet Foundation (Canada) and Whole Planet Foundation (U.K.) have been consolidated with those of the Foundation due to the Foundation's ability to exercise control over the entities and the Foundation's economic interest in the entities.
+The accounts of the Whole Planet Foundation (Canada) and Whole Planet Foundation (U.K.) have been consolidated with those of Whole Planet Foundation (U.S.) due to Whole Planet Foundation (U.S.)'s ability to exercise control over the entities and Whole Planet Foundation (U.S.)'s economic interest in the entities.
 All inter-entity balances have been eliminated in consolidation.

 Financial Statement Presentation - The Foundation is required to report information regarding its financial position and activities according to three classes of net assets; unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
 Unrestricted contributions are those available for use in the operations of the Foundation.
 Temporarily restricted net assets are subject to donor-imposed stipulations that will be met by either actions of the Foundation and/or the passage of time.
-Temporarily restricted net assets at December 31, 2010 and 2009 are restricted for the passage of time until their collection in future years.
+Temporarily restricted net assets at December 31, 2011 and 2010 are restricted for the passage of time until their collection in future years.
 Permanently restricted contributions are those restricted by donors in perpetuity as endowments.
 The income earned by the related assets is considered temporarily restricted.